Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 How far in advance should I apply?

 For our Bootcamps, we recommend you apply 6-10 weeks before your desired start date as our cohorts start on a rolling basis.
 The more time you have to complete your Prep Modules and stretch goals, the better!
-For our Intro to Web Development course, we recommend you register and pay your deposit as early as possible to secure your spot - classes are often full a few weeks before the start date.
+For our intro part-time courses, we recommend you register and pay your deposit as early as possible to secure your spot - classes are often full a few weeks before the start date.

 What can I do to prepare for Bootcamp?